Inexpressible Island: History

 The men started home for Hut Point on September 30, 1912, some two hundred miles down the coast, which would include the crossing of the Drygalski Ice Tongue.
 Browning was very ill and Dickason almost crippled by dysentery.
 They reached Hut Point on November 5.

-The People’s Republic of China’s (PRC) fifth Antarctic research station is under construction on the southern edge of Inexpressible Island in Terra Nova Bay, in the Ross Sea.

 Historic site

 The site of the ice cave where Victor Campbell's Northern Party wintered has been designated a Historic Site or Monument (HSM 14), following a proposal by New Zealand to the Antarctic Treaty Consultative Meeting.
 A wooden sign, a plaque and seal bones remain at the site.

+Qinling Station

+In February 2024, the Qinling research station on the southern edge of the island was opened by the People's Republic of China.
+The Center for Strategic and International Studies, an American think tank, reported that the station was expected to include an observatory with a satellite ground station, and that the equipment could be used to collect signals intelligence and for tracking rockets launched from the Arnhem Space Centre in Australia.
+China rejected claims that the station would be used for espionage.

 Important Bird Area

 A 365 ha site comprising ice-free ground on the eastern shore of the island has been designated an Important Bird Area (IBA) by BirdLife International, because it supports about 24,000 breeding pairs of Adélie penguins and some 60 pairs of south polar skuas which breed in the vicinity of the penguin colony.
 Weddell seals have been seen on sea ice near the island.